Ljungwaldh/First-Milestone-Project/README.md

 Credit to code from W3Schools for syntax regarding styling the :hover selector.
 Utilized this for giving subtle feedback for users when mouse hovers over content sections. https://www.w3schools.com/cssref/sel_hover.asp
 Credt to Chris Coyier on CSSTricks.com for code that I used to style my background image further to be centered and responsive to different screen sizes: https://css-tricks.com/perfect-full-page-background-image/
 Credit to Seybsen on Stack Overflow for what code to apply to make a selection of one of three of my radio buttons required: https://stackoverflow.com/questions/8287779/how-to-use-the-required-attribute-with-a-radio-input-field
+Credit to Manas Chhabra for providing solution to adding link to buttons, so I could replace anchor elements on buttons with the onclick button class to redirect users to contact.html https://www.geeksforgeeks.org/how-to-create-an-html-button-that-acts-like-a-link/